 Home Selling Checklist

-- Seek advice from real estate professionals, including legal and tax specialists for your specific situation
+- Seek advice from real estate professionals, including legal and tax specialists

 - Windows and doors